GEL 1005. Natural Disasters. 3 hrs.

 GEL 1007.
 Environmental Geology.
 4 hrs.

 This is an introductory course in the study of the interactions between human activities and the earth and geologic processes.
 An overview of modern geologic concepts is followed by an in- depth examination of natural hazards, natural resources, waste management, environmental restoration and land-use planning.
 This course provides instruction in applied geology and scientific reasoning that is useful to all students.
-Lecture, two hours per week; seminar, one hour per week; lab, two hours per week.
 IAI: P1 908L.

 GEL 1008.
 Physical Geology.
 4 hrs.

-An introduction to the study of the earth as it is carried on by geologists today.
-Geological principles and processes dealing with geomorphology, crustal movements, rock and mineral identification, volcanism, and sedimentation are some of the topics covered.
+An introduction to the study of the earth as it is carried on by geologists.
+Geological principles and processes dealing with mineral and rock identifications, plate tectonics, crust deformation by folding, faulting, and volcanism, and landforms produced by erosional agents are some of the topics covered.
 Experience in aerial photo and topographic map interpretation is provided in laboratory exercises.
-Lecture, two hours per week; seminar, one hour per week; lab, three hours per week.
 IAI: P1 907L.

 GEL 1009.
 Historical Geology.
 4 hrs.

-An introductory study into the origin and structure of the earth.
+This course is an introductory study into the origin and structure of the earth.
 Emphasis will be placed on North America, dealing with the growth of continents, and mountain building.
-A study of evolution changes occurring in plant and animal life as documented by fossil remains will be made.
-Interpretation of geologic forces by means of topographic maps and geologic maps.
+The course includes a study of evolutionary changes occurring in plant and animal life as documented by fossil remains and the interpretation of geologic forces by means of topographic and geologic maps.
 Field trips are an integral part of the course.
-Lecture, two hours per week; seminar, one hour per week; lab, three hours per week.
 IAI: P1 907L.